MichaelBell/tinyQV/README.md

 ## Overview

-RV32EC + a 32x16-bit multiplier
+RV32EC, Zcb, Zicond + a 32x16-bit multiplier

-Basic interrupt support  (not yet implemented)
+Basic interrupt support

 QSPI flash/memory interface.
 This uses a shared bus as I didn't think it was worth dedicating the pins to allow two completely separate interfaces (that would make load/store to RAM much faster, but adds complexity and we run out of outputs).

-Peripherals so it can do basic microcontroller things, currently 1 UART and 1 SPI master, plus some GPIOs.
+Peripherals so it can do basic microcontroller things, currently 1 UART, 1 SPI controller and a single PWM channel, plus some GPIOs.

 ### QPSI PMOD